Victorian Liberal Party: Formation

-Future Prime Minister John Gorton was one of those appointed to the state executive of the LCP.
-He used to support the Country Party since before the war, but became frustrated with the party's squabbles with the Liberal Party and willingness to co-opoerate with the Labor Party.
+Future Prime Minister, John Gorton, was one of those appointed to the state executive of the LCP.
+He had supported the Country Party since before the war, but became frustrated with the party's squabbles with the Liberal Party and its willingness to co-operate with the Labor Party.
 While being part of the LCP state executive, he had addressed Country Party gatherings in a few occasions, urging its members to join the new party and stressing that it would not neglect rural interests, as many feared.
-However, the Country Party were not convinced and never joined the new party.
+However, the Country Party was not convinced and never joined the new party.

-The LCP, Country Party and Labor Party contested against one another in the 1949 Legislative Council election in June.
-John Lienhop, who was a member of the Bendigo Province and previously elected as a Country Party member, contested the electorate as an LCP member and managed to retain the seat.
+The LCP, Country Party and Labor Party were the principal contestants at the 1949 Legislative Council election in June.
+John Lienhop, who was a member of the Bendigo Province and previously elected as a Country Party member, contested the election as an LCP member and managed to retain his seat.

 Despite their differences, the LCP and Country Party agreed to endorse the same candidates for 10 seats in Victoria for the 1949 federal election in December, minimising three-cornered contests.
-The federal Liberal/Country coalition led by Robert Menzies won the election, winning 20 out of the 33 lower house seats in Victoria.
+The federal Liberal/Country coalition led by Robert Menzies won the election, securing 20 out of the 33 lower house seats in Victoria.